andreykaere/ixwindow/README.md

 tail = true
 ```

-and put it somewhere on bar, for example, add it right next to `bspwm`: `modules-left = bspwm ixwindow`
+and put it somewhere on bar, for example, add it right next to `bspwm`: `modules-left = bspwm ixwindow`.

 ## Adding custom icons